Everything You Need to Know About

 Scalloping Season in Cape San Blas Florida

-Each area has a different time that is allowed for scallop harvesting.
-See the map to find the area and time that works for you.
+Each area of this Florida has a different time that is allowed for scallop harvesting.

 Cape San Blas is in the far left light green section called St. Joseph Bay and Gulf County: Aug.
-17 through Sept.
-30. This region includes all state waters from the Mexico Beach Canal in Bay County to the westernmost point of St. Vincent Island in Franklin County.
+16-Sept.
+24. This region includes all state waters from the Mexico Beach Canal in Bay County to the westernmost point of St. Vincent Island in Franklin County.

 Here are a few key items you will need to get before you go scalloping.